1971Merlin/TMON/README.md

 VER - Displays the TMON and SCMON versions

-HARDWARE - Returns the machine type - SC-1 or TEC-1F
+HARDWARE - Returns the machine type - SC-1 or TEC-1F, and the keyboard type, Hardware (74c923) or Software (scanned)

 RAMCHK - Runs a test to determine the size and location of any RAM within the Z80's 64k address space.
 Will pick up multiple RAM blocks even if not contiguous.

+### Other commands

+SCSM - Calls SCMON's built in serial monitor